LesiaLametta/The_Pig_Game/README.md

 - In each turn, a player rolls the dice as many times as he whishes.
 Each result gets added to his round score
 - But if the player rolls a 1, all his round score gets lost.
 After that, it's the next player's turn
 - The player can choose to 'Hold', which means that his round score gets added to his global score.
 After that, it's the next player's turn
-- The first player to reach 100 points on GLOBAL score wins the game
+- The first player to reach 100 points on global score wins the game
 - There is an input field to the HTML where players can set the winning score, so that they can change the predefined score of 100